aarti-tanawade10/happy-new-year-2026/README.md

 ✨ Features
 * Floating 2026: A subtle vertical animation for the year.
-* Color-Shift Message: The "HAPPY NEW YEAR" text smoothly transitions between Red, Blue, and Green with a glowing neon effect.
+* Color-Shift Message: The "HAPPY NEW YEAR" text smoothly transitions between Cyan, Blue, and Green with a glowing neon effect.
 * Interactive Sparks: 150+ dynamically generated "sparks" that move across the screen and twinkle (glitter).
 * Responsive Design: Automatically adjusts the canvas size when the window is resized.